 The Blue Mountains are arguably the most popular day trip from Sydney.
 And it seems no one ever visits the Blue Mountains without stopping at the Three Sisters and Echo Point.
-The Three Sisters are one of the most important Australian icons and the Echo Point lookout provides breathtaking views of the Blue Mountains.
+The Three Sisters are one of the most important icons in Australia and the Echo Point lookout provides breathtaking views of the Blue Mountains.

 But many reviews on TripAdvisor can make you doubt it’s worth a spot on Australia’s bucket list: “Not worth the drive”, “disappointing”, “normal rocks”, “horrible tourist trap”, “would avoid if you can”, “way too many people”…

 So, are the Three Sisters and Echo Point overrated or a must-see?

 Are you also planning to visit the famous Wentworth Falls?
 Read these tips before you go!

 It’s true that the Three Sisters and Echo Point can feel too touristy.